pact-foundation/pact-workshop-js/README.md

       has status code 404 (FAILED)
       has a matching body (OK)

+  get all products
+    returns a response which
+      has status code 200 (OK)
+      includes headers
+        "Content-Type" with value "application/json; charset=utf-8" (OK)
+      has a matching body (OK)

 Failures:

-1) Verifying a pact between FrontendWebsite and ProductService - get all products 1.1) has a matching body
+1) Verifying a pact between FrontendWebsite and ProductService Given no products exist - get all products 1.1) has a matching body
            $ -> Expected an empty List but received [{"id":"09","name":"Gem Visa","type":"CREDIT_CARD","version":"v1"},{"id":"10","name":"28 Degrees","type":"CREDIT_CARD","version":"v1"},{"id":"11","name":"MyFlexiPay","type":"PERSONAL_LOAN","version":"v2"}]
-2) Verifying a pact between FrontendWebsite and ProductService - get product with ID 11 2.1) has status code 404 expected 404 but was 200
+2) Verifying a pact between FrontendWebsite and ProductService Given product with ID 11 does not exist - get product with ID 11
+    2.1) has status code 404
+           expected 404 but was 200

+There were 2 pact failures
 ```

 We expected this failure, because the product we are requesing does in fact exist!
 What we want to test for, is what happens if there is a different *state* on the Provider.
 This is what is referred to as "Provider states", and how Pact gets around test ordering and related issues.